superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_api-resources.md

   -h, --help                  help for api-resources
       --namespaced            If false, non-namespaced resources will be returned, otherwise returning namespaced resources by default. (default true)
       --no-headers            When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string         Output format.
-One of: (json, yaml, name, wide).
+One of: (json, yaml, kyaml, name, wide).
       --show-managed-fields   If true, keep the managedFields when printing objects in JSON or YAML format.
       --sort-by string        If non-empty, sort list of resources using specified field.
 The field can be either 'name' or 'kind'.
       --verbs strings         Limit to resources that support the specified verbs.